-Q&A WITH OUR CFO
+QδA WITH OUR CFO

-business leader, vou bring a fresh, new perspective to Ahold Delhaize.
+As an experienced business leader, you bring a fresh, new perspective to Ahold Delhaize.
 What opportunities and challenges do you see for the business in the next few years?

 At Ahold Delhaize, we have many things to be proud of.
 We are a robust company with a strong international presence, an industryleading position, a strong balance sheet, many talented associates and a family of great local brands that are often number one or two in their countries or regions.
 This enables us to successfully navigate both the challenges and opportunities ahead.